FilFL: Client Filtering for Optimized Client Participation in Federated Learning: Client Filtering

 \begin{remark} In cases where both $a_i$ and $b_i$ are non-positive, i.e., $a_i^{\prime} = b_i^{\prime} = 0$, the RGF algorithm accepts the client with a probability of $1$.
-On the other hand, even when both $a_i$ and $b_i$ are non-positive, the DGF algorithm may still reject the client with a probability of $1$ if $a_i < b_i$.
+On the other hand, even when both $a_i$ and $b_i$ are non-positive, the DGF algorithm may reject this client with a probability of $1$ if $a_i < b_i$.
 Hence, by design, DGF can reject more clients than RGF.
 This observation is empirically validated in Fig.~\ref{fig:filteredsize}.
-Generally the clients that are accepted by RGF and rejected by DGF have minimal impact on FilFL performance, as they are the ones with both marginal gains of adding them to $X_{i-1}$ or removing them from $Y_{i-1}$ are negative. \end{remark} \begin{remark} The constant $\mathcal{C}$ in Eq. (\ref{reward}) does not impact the filtering algorithms.
-The $\chi$GF decisions are based on the probability $p$, a function of $a_i$ and $b_i$.
-The constant term cancels out because both $a_i$ and $b_i$ are differences of two rewards.
-We only introduced $\mathcal{C}$ to ensure that the rewards are non-negative, as it is a standard convention in the literature on submodularity. \end{remark}
+Generally, the clients that are accepted by RGF and rejected by DGF have minimal impact on FilFL performance, as they are the ones with both negative marginal gains of adding them to $X_{i-1}$ or removing them from $Y_{i-1}$. \end{remark}

-\smartparagraph{Client Filtering Complexity.} The computational complexity of using $\chi$GF is $\mathcal{O}(n \mathcal{F}(m))$, where $n$ is the number of available clients, and $\mathcal{F}(m)$ is the cost of a forward pass over the public dataset of size $m$ data points.
-Therefore, the computational cost of using the $\chi$GF algorithm scales only linearly with the number of clients (for reference, DivFL's computational cost scales quadratically with $n$).
-Hence it can remain manageable even as the number of clients increases.
-Furthermore, the cost of forward passes over the public dataset can be reduced by distributing the computation across multiple graphical processing units, leading to faster and more efficient computations.
+\begin{remark} The computational complexity of using $\chi$GF is $\mathcal{O}(n \mathcal{I}(m))$, where $n$ is the number of considerable available clients, fixed by the user, and $\mathcal{I}(m)$ is the cost of inference over the server dataset of size $m$ data points.
+Therefore, the computational cost of using the $\chi$GF algorithm does not scale with the scaling number of clients and increases only linearly with the number of considered available clients $n$ (for reference, DivFL's computational cost scales quadratically with the total number of clients $N$).
+Therefore, our method remains practical even as the number of clients increase.
+Furthermore, the cost of forward passes can be reduced by distributing the computation across multiple graphical processing units, leading to faster and more efficient computations. \end{remark}